notgiven688/jitterphysics2/docfx/docs/documentation/world.md

 > [!WARNING]
 > **Accessing Removed Entities**
 > Instances of `RigidBody`, `Arbiter`, and `Constraint` store some of their data in unmanaged memory, which is automatically freed once the entities are removed (`world.Remove`) from the world.
+> Before accessing a retained `RigidBody` or `Constraint` reference, check its `IsValid` property.
+> If `IsValid` is `false`, its unmanaged data is no longer available and data-backed properties and methods must not be accessed.
-> These entities must not be used any longer, i.e., their functions and properties must not be called or accessed, otherwise, a `NullReferenceException` is thrown.
+> Arbiter references must not be used after their collision event lifetime ends.

 ## Removing Entities